OpenAI: Development

 On March 14, 2023, OpenAI released GPT-4, both as an API (with a waitlist) and as a feature of ChatGPT Plus.

 On November 6, 2023, OpenAI launched GPTs, allowing individuals to create customized versions of ChatGPT for specific purposes, further expanding the possibilities of AI applications across various industries.
 On November 14, 2023, OpenAI announced they temporarily suspended new sign-ups for ChatGPT Plus due to high demand.
 Access for newer subscribers re-opened a month later on December 13.

 In December 2024, the company launched the Sora model.
 It also launched OpenAI o1, an early reasoning model that was internally codenamed strawberry.
 Additionally, ChatGPT Pro—a $200/month subscription service offering unlimited o1 access and enhanced voice features—was introduced, and preliminary benchmark results for the upcoming OpenAI o3 models were shared.

-On January 23, 2025, OpenAI released Operator, an AI agent and web automation tool for accessing websites to execute goals defined by users.
+On January 23, 2025, OpenAI released Operator, an AI agent and tool for accessing websites to execute goals defined by users.
 The feature was only available to Pro users in the United States.
 OpenAI released deep research agent, nine days later.
 It scored a 27% accuracy on the benchmark Humanity's Last Exam (HLE).
 Altman later stated GPT-4.5 would be the last model without full chain-of-thought reasoning.

-In July 2025, reports indicated that AI models by both OpenAI and Google DeepMind solved mathematics problems at the level of top-performing students in the International Mathematical Olympiad.
-OpenAI's large language model was able to achieve gold medal-level performance, reflecting significant progress in AI's reasoning abilities.